sebastianwebber/kubectl-ns/README.md

 ## Purpose

-This is an example of how to build a kubectl plugin using the same set of tools and helpers available to kubectl.
+This is a fully-working example of how to build a kubectl plugin using the same set of tools and helpers available to kubectl.

-## Running
+## Building + Running

 ```sh
 # assumes you have a working KUBECONFIG